-Amazingly, the broomstick lessons are completely FREE and wizards and witches of all ages can take part.
+Amazingly, the Alnwick Castle broomstick lessons are completely FREE and wizards and witches of all ages can take part.

 In order to take part, you do need to collect tickets for the session from one of the wizards or witches by the jousting area or Dragon’s Quest.

 These run on a first come first serve basis, so grab your tickets as soon as you arrive at the castle.

 It’s extremely popular.
 It will have your time slot on it and this ticket will be collected from you in the lesson.

-Tips for getting the perfect levitation or ‘flying’ broomstick shot!
+Tips for getting the perfect levitation or ‘flying’ broomstick photo!

 Okay, I have a confession to make, I wasn’t really flying on my photos (I know, shock).
 But, it was made with a little magic from my camera.

-If you did want to get a photo where it looks like you’re levitating or flying on your broomstick, I’ll let you in on the secret on perfecting ‘the shot’.
+If you did want to get a photo where it looks like you’re levitating or flying on your broomstick, I’ll let you in on the secret on perfecting ‘the flying broomstick photo’.